 These bags are made from two layers of quilting weight cotton with just a bit of batting in the base.
 As the name implies, they’re meant to be wonderfully soft and stuffable.

 We chose three different coordinating florals for our sample bags, alternating the fabrics to create the exterior and lining sets.
 The fresh colors are are sure to make shopping more fun.
 The Aloha Girl collection from Fig Tree Quilts was our original fabric.
-As with most designer fabric collections, they don’t necessarily stay around forever, and so we spotted the Vintage Fruit collection by Indy Bloom at Hawthorne Supply Co. that capture the same Shop Pretty vibe.
+As with most designer fabric collections, they don’t necessarily stay around forever, but the options for pretty quilting cottons are endless – and they change each season!

 We traditionally recommend pre-shrinking your fabric prior to starting a project, but it’s an especially good idea for this project, since the finished bags are likely to be laundered often.
 For our favorite tips, check out: Preshrinking: Learn the What, Why, When, and How.